hackathonismb/2D-Maps-for-Ig-domains-and-for-RBDs/README.md

 3. **Create 2D maps for domains with no prior 3D annotation:** Identify the key features using machine learning in order to create novel 2D maps from 1D sequence information

-# 4. How to use Pro2DBio?
+# 4. How to use ProteoMap?

 **Workflow**